cometbft/cometbft/spec/abci/abci++_app_requirements.md

 Must have `MaxBytes == -1` OR `0 < MaxBytes <= 100 MB`.

+> Bear in mind that the default value for the `BlockParams.MaxBytes` consensus
+> parameter considers that blocks of size up to 21 MB are valid.
+> If the Application's use case does not need blocks of that size, it is
+> strongly recommended to wind down this default value.

 ##### BlockParams.MaxGas

 The maximum of the sum of `GasWanted` that will be allowed in a proposed block.